cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/family-member-history.md

 The common [errors] and [OperationOutcomes] may be returned.

-## Retrieve by id
+## Retrieve by ID

-List an individual FamilyMemberHistory by its id:
+List an individual FamilyMemberHistory by its ID:

-    GET /FamilyMemberHistory/:id
+    GET /FamilyMemberHistory/:ID

 _Implementation Notes_